-|Carbon's Digital Light Synthesis technology proved to be the optimal
+|Carbon's Digital Light Synthesis technology proved to be the optimal|

 method for fabricating a

 Medtech giant BD (Franklin Lakes, NJ) lays claim to being one of the biggest users of plastic injection molded parts on the planet, and it is in the process of building what it calls “one of the largest and most sophisticated plastic molding plants in the world” in Columbus, NE.
 But when BD’s Larry Monahan took Center Stage at last week’s co-located PLASTEC West and MD&M West in Anaheim, CA, injection molding was merely a footnote.
 The focus of his presentation was the company’s “travel down the path of additive manufacturing.”
-That journey began a couple of years ago, when his team was tasked with prototyping a component for the BD Rhapsody diagnostic device.
+That journey began a couple of years ago, when his team was tasked with prototyping a component for the BD Rhapsody single-cell analysis system.

 BD’s Advanced Prototyping, Corporate Computer-Aided Engineering team, led by Monahan, began working with the BD Life Sciences—Genomics group in Menlo Park, CA, in mid-2017.
 That group had developed the Rhapsody system, which enables analysis of cellular form and function on the basis of individual cells rather than by averaging measurements across multiple cells, as is typically done.
 “It’s a big piece of equipment full of small plastic parts, and we were doing prototypes for the group, as we do for all parts of the company,” Monahan told show attendees.
-One of those components—a hemocytometer adaptor that integrates a fluidic micro-well into an optical system—seemed like a good candidate for additive manufacturing.
+One of those components—a hemocytometer adapter that integrates a fluidic micro-well into an optical system—seemed like a good candidate for additive manufacturing.
 Monahan’s department is equipped with stereolithography, fused deposition modeling and Carbon’s digital light synthesis (DLS) systems, all in the service of rapid prototyping.
 Additive manufacturing was not part of the equation until this project came along.

 “We looked at the manufacturing methods available to us for this part.
 Injection molding and milling had clear limitations,” explained Monahan, because of the part geometry and the small production quantities.
 Scalability, however, was also an issue.
 “Let’s say we’re making 30 this year, but we might need to make 60 or 100 next year, so the process needs to be scalable.
 It may not sound like a lot, but you are doubling the requirements.”